-Pashman Stein Walder Hayden Adds Howard Pashman to Its Litigation Group
+Pashman Stein Walder Hayden P.C.
+Adds Howard Pashman to Its Litigation Group

 Pashman Stein Walder Hayden announced today that Howard Pashman has joined the firm as an associate.
 Pashman was previously with Karlin Associates LLC in Chicago.
 His father, Louis Pashman, co-founded the firm with Michael Stein 23 years ago.